sanskrit/raw_etexts_english/blogs/manasataramgini/2017-02-12_the-ramayae1b987a-and-a-para-ramayae1b987a-in-numbers-i-epic-as-religion.md

 +++
-title = "The Rāmāyaṇa and a para-rāmāyaṇa in numbers-I: epic asxa0religion"
+title = "The Rāmāyaṇa and a para-rāmāyaṇa in numbers-I: epic as religion"

 +++
 This note may be read as part of our studies on the Rāmāyaṇa and